Heather has a passion for writing and drawing and maybe a slight addiction to anime and video games.

 Raising Your Sims Right

-A pregnant Sim will go through 3 trimesters, the duration will be based on your life-span game settings.
+A pregnant Sim will go through three trimesters, the duration will be based on your life-span game settings.
 If your setting is on normal, the pregnancy will take 3 days.
-When you have The Sims 4: Get to Work expansion you can actually visit the hospital to give birth.
-However, if you don't have it you can just go to the bassinet and choose the option there.
+When you have The Sims 4: Get to Work expansion, you can actually visit the hospital to give birth.
+However, if you don't have it, you can just go to the bassinet and choose the option there.

 To care for your Sim baby, you really only need a bassinet.
 During this stage, you cannot take control of the Sim to check their needs.
-They have 3 basic needs, Attention, Hunger, and Hygiene.
-Feed your baby, interact with your baby, and when you see the green stinky cloud change their diaper.
+They have three basic needs: Attention, Hunger, and Hygiene.
+Feed your baby, interact with your baby, and when you see the green stinky cloud, change their diaper.
 Your baby should then be satisfied and sleep for a while soon.

 - Toddler Bed: Toddlers can only use toddler beds so you'll want to make sure you have one of those along with an assortment of toys for them to play with.
 They do not refill their energy bar very quickly so you'll want your toddler in bed early or they'll be cranky the next day.